Lung capacity shows how much air your lungs can hold. Performing breathing exercises can improve your lung capacity over time.

 - Place one hand on your belly and one on your chest.

-- Inhale through your nose for two seconds, feeling the air move into your abdomen and feeling your stomach move out.
+- Inhale through your nose for 2 seconds, feeling the air move into your abdomen and feeling your stomach move out.
 Your stomach should move more than your chest does.

-- Breathe out for two seconds through pursed lips while pressing on your abdomen.
+- Breathe out for 2 seconds through pursed lips while pressing on your abdomen.

 - Inhale slowly through your nostrils.

 - Purse your lips, as if pouting or about to blow on something.